Read through this collection of Indigenous People’s quotes, and let us know which quote was your favorite at the end!

 25. “If we don’t have water we don’t have a life or a future.” – Maxima Acuna

-26. “I never had the chance to go the school, I never had a chance to learn even a letter but I know how to resist, to fight and that’s why I will never be defeated by the mining companies.” – Maxima Acuna
+26. “I never had the chance to go to school, I never had a chance to learn even a letter but I know how to resist, to fight and that’s why I will never be defeated by the mining companies.” – Maxima Acuna

 27. “So many tears have been shed by poor people here, people have been killed for defending the water and the land.
 The miners don’t assume their responsibility for that.” -Maxima Acuna